-- 1. the foregoing continuing connected transactions were entered into: - (a) in the ordinary and usual course of business of the Group; - (b) on normal commercial terms or better; and - (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Company's shareholders as a whole; and - 2. the aggregate amount for the year ended 31 March 2016 payable by the Company under the minibus leasing agreement dated 23 June 2014, after deduction of administration fee income received, did not exceed HK\$74,308,000, the annual cap in accordance with an ordinary resolution passed in AGM held on 28 August 2014.
+- 1. the foregoing continuing connected transactions were entered into: - (a) in the ordinary and usual course of business of the Group; - (b) on normal commercial terms or better; and - (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Company's shareholders as a whole. - 2. the Group's internal control procedures were adequate and effective to ensure that the transactions were conducted in the manner set out in sub-paragraph 1 above; and - 3. the aggregate amount for the year ended 31 March 2017 payable by the Company under the minibus leasing agreement dated 23 June 2014, after deduction of administration fee income received, did not exceed HK\$74,308,000, the annual cap in accordance with the ordinary resolution passed in AGM held on 28 August 2014.

-The Company's auditors were engaged to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The auditors have issued their unqualified letter containing their findings and conclusions in respect of the foregoing continuing connected transactions in accordance with Rule 14A.56 of the Listing Rules.
-A copy of the auditors' letter has been provided by the Company to the Stock Exchange.
+The Company's auditor was engaged to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the HKICPA.
+The auditor has issued an unqualified letter containing its findings and conclusions in respect of the foregoing continuing connected transactions in accordance with Rule 14A.56 of the Listing Rules.
+A copy of the auditor's letter has been provided by the Company to the Stock Exchange.